 - We encourage the production of a maintenance plan (templates can be found here)

-- All grantees will be asked to register for free with ExploreChurches and MaintenanceBooker.
+- All churches receiving grant will be awarded one year’s FREE subscription of our NEW Gold Church Membership.
+You will also be asked to register for free with MaintenanceBooker.

 Apply online via the Gateway Grant Programme for projects costing between £10,000 and £100,000

 Apply online via the Cornerstone Grant Programme for projects costing over £100,000

 Questions can be viewed in advance.
 Do please read the guidance notes.